alexRyan719/playground-8pd6cnbq/MD/cissp.md

 # The CISSP exam covers eight domains:

--Security and risk management
+- Security and risk management

--Asset security
+- Asset security

--Security architecture and engineering
+- Security architecture and engineering

--Communication and network security
+- Communication and network security

--Identity and access management (IAM)
+- Identity and access management (IAM)

--Security assessment and testing
+- Security assessment and testing

--Security operations
+- Security operations

--Software development security
+- Software development security

--Prerequisites: At least five years of experience in at least two of the eight CISSP domains.
+- Prerequisites: At least five years of experience in at least two of the eight CISSP domains.

 # Exam details